Finger pinching conspiracy theory: Discourse

 The finger pinching conspiracy theory is widely agreed to be a hoax.
 (Note: Attributed to multiple references:) Numerous authors argued that no robust evidence suggests that radical feminist groups are planting the gesture to promote misandry.
 Others argue that the structure of the human hand results in the gesture being unintentionally formed many times a day.
 Some analysts have argued that isolating single frames from animation is meaningless, as animations exist in motion.

-Several news media identified the finger pinching conspiracy theory as an online antifeminist movement.
-Writers for Kyunghyang Shinmun claimed that the finger pinching theory is not an isolated incident, but a part of the ongoing antifeminist backlash movement on the South Korean internet since at least 2009.
-Several writers for The Hankyoreh listed nine other similar antifeminist backlashes that occurred in 2021.
-BBC compared the conspiracy theory to other antifeminist incidents in the country, such as when a woman was physically assaulted by a man in November 2023 because he thought she was a feminist for having short hair.
+News media identified the finger pinching conspiracy theory as an online antifeminist movement in South Korea.
+Kyunghyang Shinmun claimed that the finger pinching theory is not an isolated incident, but a part of the ongoing antifeminist backlash movement on the South Korean internet since at least 2009.
+The Hankyoreh listed nine other similar antifeminist backlashes that occurred in 2021.
+Sisain wrote the movement is driven by Korean men's belief that they are discriminated by cultural censorship based on women's thought, and that they must repay it with their own censorship.

+The conspiracy theory is regarded as a form of gender-based violence.
+Yang Souhee, Waseda University assistant professor, cited the GS25 incident and the MapleStory scandel as examples of South Korea's patriarchy intensifying the gender-based violence.
+She mentioned these cases with the Nth Room criminal case, all of which she claimed were heavily influenced by the misogynistic and victim-blaming culture in the country.
+Yang concluded the gender-based violence must be prevented through both legal and non-legal measures, because criminal law's effectiveness can be undermined by the inadequacies of the patriarchal society.
+BBC likewise compared the conspiracy theory to other antifeminist violence in the country, such as when a woman was physically assaulted by a man in November 2023 because he thought she was a feminist for having short hair.